 Favourable enabling policy environment

-ETV could become a strong contributor supporting the move to a more circular and climate neutral economy being referred to in the EU and national policies and programmes that encourage better environmental performance of industries by innovations, define performance requirements of technologies for applications in different industrial sectors, address research, development and innovation, stimulate green public procurement, promote investments in green innovations or ensure sustainable financing.
+ETV could become a strong contributor supporting the move to a more circular, zero waste, zero emission, zero pollution and climate neutral economy being referred to in the EU and national policies and programmes that encourage better environmental performance of industries by ecoinnovations, define performance requirements of technologies for applications in different industrial sectors, address research, development and innovation, stimulate green public procurement, promote investments in green technology or ensure sustainable financing.

 Capacity, skills and knowledge base for ETV